FinalYearProjectfyp/-Voice-Guard-FYP/PROGRESS.md

 **Completed this week**
 - Formed the FYP group
 - Conducted individual research on possible domains, topics, and project ideas
-- Held group discussions on selecting a supervisor and co-supervisor
 - Finalized project domain direction: AI voice clone / deepfake audio detection
 - Set up GitHub account and repository for the project